 Retention Marketing Recap: The Bottom Line

 When it comes to marketing, all businesses focus on finding new customers.
 And while introducing people to your brand is important, you might be letting sales slip through your fingers if you’re neglecting your established customers.
-Invest more time and energy on nurturing and retaining your existing customers to expand your brand and your profits, Check in today with a targeted message and don’t forget to measure those response rates!
+Invest more time and energy on lead nurturing campaigns and retaining your existing customers to expand your brand and your profits, Check in today with a targeted message and don’t forget to measure those response rates!